Climate change and your organisation

 - Links – transport movements of material items between Nodes

-- Flows – transfer of money, data and information between Nodes, Variables and Links.
+- Flows – transfers of items, money, data and information between Nodes and Links.
 Contractual responsibilities with suppliers and customers

 Inputs to the network map include: